xobs/libesphttpd/README.md

     * ROUTE_CGI("*", cgiEspVfsGet)
     * ROUTE_CGI_ARG("*", cgiEspVfsGet, "/base/directory/")
     * ROUTE_CGI_ARG("*", cgiEspVfsGet, ".") to use the current working directory

+  Alternatively, if cgiArg is &httpdCgiEx Magic value, see section about HttpdCgiExArg in item __cgiEspFsHook__ above.

 * __cgiEspVfsUpload__ (arg: base filesystem path)
 This is a POST and PUT handler for uploading files to the VFS filesystem.
 See the example projects for an implementation that uses this function call.
 [FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)